vivienpou/react-boilerplate/docs/general/deployment.md

 ## Deploying in a subfolder of an existing server

-Suppose you want users to access the app on `https://<host>/web-app`
+Suppose you want Products to access the app on `https://<host>/web-app`

 _Step 1:_ Configure webpack to inject necessary environment variables into the app